What are procurement analytics?

 Start with the end result – a dashboard.

-What you need to see is very likely to be a dashboard that allows you to get a grip on spending in the organisation without trawling through detailed reports.
+What you need to see is very likely to be a dashboard that allows you to get a grip on spending in the organisation without trawling through detailed financial reports.
 The vital function here, in terms of saving management time and making a difference, is the drill-down capability.
 You can see an individual’s pattern of spending, or look at a procurement category that is out of line.
 With a dashboard, you can drill down to the detail.
 But only when you think it’s worth it – you aren’t overwhelmed with detail.

 Similarly, a dashboard as a front-end to analytics may help you see a spending spike in the third week of the month, or once a quarter and prompt you to investigate.
 You can see what’s causing spending spikes without trawling through lots of data.